nikela/nikela.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a post-doctoral researcher at the Computer Systems division of the [CSE](https://www.chalmers.se/en/departments/cse/) department of [Chalmers University of Technology](https://www.chalmers.se) in Göteborg, Sweden.
+In January 2024, I will be joining the [School of Computing Science](https://www.gla.ac.uk/schools/computing/) of the University of Glasgow as a Lecturer (Assistant Professor).

 My research interests lie in the area of high-performance computing.
 Here is a non-exhaustive list:
 - HPC application acceleration/optimization/deployment/tuning